 How to get around Freycinet

-The easiest way to get around Freycinet is by car or private tour bus.
-Although you can reach many of Freycinet’s top spots on the walking tracks, you’ll still need transport to travel to various attractions, beaches, walking tracks and coastal towns dotted in and around the peninsula.
-If you're feeling active, you could always hire a bicycle to get around on two wheels.
+Once you're in Freycinet National Park, driving is the easiest way to get around.
+Although you can reach many of the park's top spots via the walking tracks, you’ll still need transport to get to some beaches, trails and coastal towns dotted around the peninsula.
+If you’re feeling active, you could also hire a bicycle.